Paubox/paubox-node/README.md

 # Paubox NodeJS

-This is the official NodeJS wrapper for the [Paubox Transactional Email API](https://www.paubox.com/solutions/email-api).
-It is currently in alpha development.
+This is the official NodeJS wrapper for the [Paubox Email API](https://www.paubox.com/solutions/email-api).

-The Paubox Transactional Email API allows your application to send secure, HIPAA-compliant email via Paubox and track deliveries and opens.
+The Paubox Email API allows your application to send secure, compliant email via Paubox and track deliveries and opens.
 The API wrapper allows you to construct and send messages.

 # Table of Contents